Coping with adverse weather conditions : Cold

 dsc0876.jpg

-We've just returned from a lovely trip of just under two weeks to the Lakes, staying on the outskirts of Grasmere.
-We have been in November for the past few years and love late autumn, early winter for colour and walking, especially if you're lucky enough to see the sun as well.
+We have just returned from a lovely trip of just under two weeks in the Lakes, staying on the outskirts of Grasmere.
+We have been in November for the past few years and love late autumn/early winter for the autumn colours and crisp walking, especially if you're lucky enough to see the sun as well.
 I think we had all four seasons in the space of a week.

-At the beginning, it was balmy but with a fresh breeze and no need for a jacket, just like late spring.
+At the beginning of the week, it was balmy with a fresh breeze but no need for a jacket, just like late spring.
 A day later, it was ridiculously warm, with sun all day which had some strength like early summer.
-Autumn came mid week, with cooler temperatures and the need for a down jacket, then at the weekend it was suddenly full blown snowy winter with hat, gloves, scarves and central heating.
+Autumn came mid week, with cooler temperatures and the need for a down jacket, but at the weekend it was full blown snowy winter conditions with hat, gloves, scarves and central heating.

-We did manage to do a couple of the Outlying Fells (taking our total to a princely 7 out of 116!).
-The dog’s first Wainwright, Humphrey Head, was stunning on the day we went; clear and calm with that wonderful soft, autumnal light and a low sun.
+We did manage to climb one or two Outlying Fells including the dog’s first Wainwright, Humphrey Head.
+The weather was stunning that day; calm and clear with wonderful soft, autumnal light and a low sun.
 It was completely still on the summit and the views were beautiful and far reaching.
 The gentle, short ridge walk was perfect for the dog, although he didn't really know what to make of the trig point and barked at it suspiciously on the approach!

 A lovely set of walks, and interesting and unusual to experience so many different seasons in such a short time!